This post provides my account of how choices are causally produced given that libertarian free will is the correct view of how we make choices.

 The indeterministic causal structure of decision-making shows how it can work that these same prior conditions can produce a different choice.
 But how is the choice produced?
 An astute critic might readily think that I’ve just made choices arbitrary and accidental.
 Let me address this concern.

 The pool of choices is not arbitrary and accidental, since they are (always as far as I know) tied to one’s reasons and desires.
-And reasons and desires should not be understood as accidental (lest this same criticism be applied to the compatibilist position).
+And reasons and desires should not be understood as accidental (lest this same criticism be applied to the anti-libertarian or compatibilist position).

 The astute critic would likely respond that they did not mean that the desires, reasons, or even the resulting pool of potential choices was arbitrary, but rather that what is arbitrary is that, given such desires and reasons, the choice that is produced is the one choice as opposed to the other.